courselabs/docker/labs/containers/README.md

 # Ctrl-C / Cmd-C

 exit
 ```

 ## Running a background container

-Interactive containers are great for testing command and exploring the container setup, but mostly you'll want to run _detached_ containers.
+Interactive containers are great for testing commands and exploring the container setup, but mostly you'll want to run _detached_ containers.

 These run in the background, so the container keeps running until the container process exits, or you stop the container.